 Being on the air was not enough for Steve, however.
 Steve made news in the air, as well.
 A two-year stint as a helicopter traffic reporter nearly cost him his life, when a chopper he was flying inside of crashed in 1976, near the Birmingham airport.
 Fortunately, Steve sustained only minor injuries and once again returned to more stable on-the-ground television.
 He moved back into television in 1979 as a reporter and weekend anchor at Birmingham’s WVTM-TV.

 During his tenure at WGN-TV, Steve has won numerous journalism awards.
-Among his five Emmy Awards, is one commending his investigative reporting in 1991.
+Among his seven Emmy Awards, is one commending his investigative reporting in 1991.
 Other accolades for investigative reporting include the American Bar Association’s “Silver Gavel Award,” as well as awards from the Chicago Bar Association and the Associated Press.

 Steve was honored for his skill as a writer in 1998 with an award from the Associated Press for his obituary for Chicago Tribune columnist Mike Royko.
 In recent years, Steve has been honored with an Edward R. Murrow regional award for journalism.